Using Gestures in Motion

 />

-Performance is worth keeping in mind, but for effects that involve transform, clipPath or filter CSS and Motion behave almost identically.
+Performance is also worth keeping in mind, but for effects that involve transform, clipPath or filter CSS and Motion behave almost identically.

-Even though Motion uses Javascript, these animations still run on the compositor thread, just like CSS.
+Even though Motion uses JavaScript, these animations still run on the compositor thread, just like CSS.
 I covered this a bit in my will-change in CSS article.

 In most cases, there's no meaningful performance difference.
 Sometimes Motion's performance is even better, because it handles independent transforms more efficiently than CSS variables.